Buy food in bulk

 Description

-Almost all of the food we consume comes in some form of packaging.
+Almost all the food we consume comes in some form of packaging.
 While this is difficult to completely avoid, the cost of our current system is adding up.
-For example, each year eight million tons of plastic end up in the oceans with 40 percent of it coming from packaging, putting a huge strain on the aquatic ecosystem.
-Plastic is not the only culprit, however it is a bad offender given how long it takes plastic to decompose.
+For example, each year 8 million tons of plastic end up in the oceans, with 40 percent of it coming from packaging, putting a significant strain on the aquatic ecosystem.
+Plastic is not the only culprit.
+However, it is a bad offender, given how long it takes plastic to decompose.

 One step to address this problem is buying in bulk to limit the amount of packaging used.
-While this action alone will not completely eliminate the problem, when we take it collectively it reduces the volume created each year.
-Purchasing in bulk has the added benefit of saving you money.
+While this action alone will not completely eliminate the problem, taking it collectively reduces the volume created each year.
+Purchasing in bulk also has the added benefit of saving you money.

 Tips